glucee/Multilateration/README.md

 (in terms of pointing to a single optimal solution) the algorithm finds the coordinates that minimize the error function and returns the most optimal solution possible.

+### The task

-The task: Given the implementation in Python folder in Python 3.6, replicate this sample script in C++ in CPP folder, implementing the optimization algorithm that lies at the core of this script (The Nelder-Mead simplex algorithm) from scratch.
+Given the implementation in Python folder in Python 3.6, replicate this sample script in C++ in CPP folder, implementing the optimization algorithm that lies at the core of this script (The Nelder-Mead simplex algorithm) from scratch.
 The CPP files should work in an embedded system such as Arduino.

+### Evaluation

+The final CPP script, should achieve exactly the same estimated source coordinates as the Python example script.

+The final CPP script should be able to run on an Arduino board.

 ## Resources